 After several months (or years) of therapy, you are now handling daily life on your own.
 Feelings of accomplishment and joy may be connected to this milestone but it’s normal to also feel a bit of trepidation.
-There is fear of being untethered to something that may have become a safety net or foundation of security for yourself.
+There is the fear of being untethered to something that may have become a safety net or foundation of security for yourself.

 All these emotions are understandable.
 Change is never easy, especially for recovering addicts.
 The best advice to living a sober life after therapy is to make every effort to relax and not panic.
 By finding the courage to “fly on your own” you are gaining so much more than you are losing.
 As your independence grows, you will achieve increased confidence, independence, trust and self-reliance.